LiNGYuNiverSe/Churn-Prediction/README.md

 # Churn-Prediction
-This is a churn predciton model for telecommunication industry.
+This is a churn prediction model for telecommunication industry.
 Data source: IBM